leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 The Good News is iptables, it's available and running.
 Admin can block any access permanently to local or internet with specified rule over shell.

+## Recommendations

+1. Use Ethernet cable instead of USB Cable connection to perform any administration.
+2. Do not perform hard reset device button with Usb cable pluged in.
+3. Enable "USB Device" option at Router's page may damage device if using long term, device is using old drivers.
+4. When perform hard reset it only needs 8 seconds.
+5. Connect any cable after Wifi led turn ON unless for sys spreadtrum backups.
+6. WPS is bugged not working properly, avoid pressing the button.

 ## Development
 One way easy to build an executable to run it on router is using the cross-compile option.
 Device system doesn't have any gcc toolchain to compile C however it runs files detailed like below:
 ```